Dziady: Dates

-Rituals of the dziady
+Rituals of the

 Within the framework of grandfather's rituals, the souls coming to "this world" had to be hosted in order to secure their favour and at the same time help them to achieve peace in the hereafter.
 The basic ritual form was feeding and watering of souls (e.g. honey, groats, eggs, forge and vodka) during special feasts prepared in houses or cemeteries (directly on graves).
 A characteristic feature of these feasts was that the people who ate them dropped or poured some of their food and drinks on the table, floor or grave for the souls of the deceased.
 In some areas, however, the ancestors also had to be given the opportunity to bathe (a sauna was prepared for this) and warm up.
 This last condition was fulfilled by lighting fires, whose function is sometimes explained differently.
 They were supposed to light the way for wandering souls so that they would not get lost and could spend the night with their loved ones.
 The remnants of this custom are contemporary candles lit on graves.
-However, fire - especially the one kindled on crossroads - could also have had another meaning.
+However, fire – especially the one kindled on crossroads – could also have had another meaning.
 The idea was to prevent demons (souls of people who died suddenly, suicides, drowning, etc.) from being born, which were believed to have been extremely active during this period.
 In some regions of Poland, e.g. Podhale, in the place of someone's violent death, every passer-by was obliged to throw a sprig at the stake, which was then burned every year.